nickname76/p2p-forwarder/README.md

 Also i'm thinking about making cli.

-### Feel free to contribute this project by opening an issue (it can be also a question) or creating pull requests
+### Feel free to contribute to this project by opening an issue (it can be also a question) or creating pull requests

 #### Star this project if you liked it or found it useful for you :3